slabbi/Z80-CPU-Tester/Model 2/Software/README.md

 In the folders a ready to use binary can be found.

+## Using the Input/Output ports

+If one of the input pins (port A) is pulled down (connected to GND) after NMI is pushed, the firmware starts an infinite loop that reads a pattern from port A and outputs that pattern to port B. The corresponding code is found at the beginning of "nmifunction"
+(checks if an input is pulled down) and "readAtoB" (reads from port A and outputs to port B).

+The ports can be used to control external hardware, e.g. a display.

 ## Examples

 Zilog Z84C0020PEC from a Chinese marketplace.
 It is a U880 (running with 10 MHz):